 The broadcast lasted 2 hours and the recording of it is unlistenable; Radio Destructo is a collage of the most interesting bits.

 Long gaps of silence - "dead air" - broke up the original broadcast.
 The intent was to break the primary rule of broadcasting — no-silences-allowed — and pay tribute to John Cage's composition, "3'47".
 However at the time, no one could remember the title, nor obviously the duration, so the silences varied in length anywhere around 5 minutes, separated by 15- to 20- minute intervals of improvised noise.
 These gaps also gave time to think of what to do next because improvising for 2 hours is not easy.
 Only a single hint of these silences remains in Radio Destructo, at the end of the first percussive section.

 Source materials included radios, room-resonance experiments, telephones, and percussion pounded on buckets of debris - metal found along railroad tracks, highways, and in garbage dumps - all run through effects pedals.

 A recurring theme, a strangely relaxing repose, is a recording of a steam shovel as it demolishes a gas station.

 To improvise a long, over-the-air broadcast was surreal and detached.
 No one in the station could hear what was being broadcast.
-Some people phone in to ask what was wrong.
+Some people phoned in to ask what was wrong.
 An attempt to tune a radio to the broadcast did not help; the Invisible PAIN Field Generator still could not hear itself.
 Then somehow that radio ended up in front of a microphone.
 The output was re-broadcast.
 The radio station started to feed back upon itself.
-The limiters preserved the station equipment from real damage, but Radio ate its own tail that night.
+The limiters preserved the station equipment from real damage, but radio ate its own tail that night.